Cookies Policy

 Below is a list of 27 SERVICES offered by IMEYMAT, which can be expanded to include others, depending on the Institute’s capabilities, to meet the needs that may arise for companies and institutions.

-Description: An advanced study of the textural properties and porosity of materials is offered, combining N2 physisorption and Hg intrusion porosimetry, which provides detailed information on the structure of samples in the nanometric and micrometric range.
-Each technique is also offered separately.
-The service is applicable to any solid material, including powders, pellets, granules, or blocks.
-It provides key information such as surface area, particle size, pore volume, total porosity, and pore size distribution from 1 nm to 500 µm, among others.
-These types of studies are particularly relevant for porous materials in the nanometre range.
-They allow a direct correlation to be established between the properties and structure of the material, as well as studying changes in the porous structure after subjecting the materials to different treatments.
+Description: We offer an advanced study to characterise the textural properties and porosity of materials by combining N₂ physisorption and Hg intrusion porosimetry, providing detailed information on the structure of samples at the nanometre and micrometre scales.
+Each technique is also available separately.
+The service is applicable to any solid material, including powders, pellets, granules or blocks.
+It provides key information such as surface area, particle size, pore volume, total porosity, and pore size distribution from 1 nm to 500 µm, amongst others.
+This type of study is particularly relevant for porous materials in the nanometre range.
+It allows a direct correlation to be established between the properties and structure of the material, as well as enabling the study of changes in the porous structure after the materials have been subjected to different treatments.

-Description: Characterisation of optical, electronic, vibrational and structural properties using advanced spectroscopic techniques is offered.
-The equipment described in the Advanced Spectroscopic Techniques Laboratory infrastructure will be used for this purpose.
-The team leaders offer to carry out the measurements and analyse the results obtained, producing reports with a full discussion of the results.
-The materials under study may be diverse, although the research team has extensive experience in semiconductor materials, and specifically in materials with luminescent properties that are attractive for various applications, such as sensors.
-The development of collaborations in this area, thanks to the infrastructure described, is of great interest.
+Description: We offer the characterisation of optical, electronic, vibrational and structural properties using advanced spectroscopic techniques.
+To this end, we will utilise the equipment described in the Advanced Spectroscopic Techniques Laboratory infrastructure.
+The team leaders will carry out the measurements and analyse the results obtained, producing reports that include a comprehensive discussion of the findings.
+The materials under study may vary, although the research team has extensive experience in semiconductor materials, and specifically in materials with luminescent properties suitable for various applications, such as sensors.
+The development of collaborations in this field, thanks to the infrastructure described, is of great interest.

 Description: Characterisation of the internal structure of metals and their wear processes through contact with other materials, based on friction coefficients.
 It also includes the characterisation of materials under tension, compression and bending, and the characterisation of metal surface layers using XRD.
 These measurements are of interest for determining the metallographic structure and main mechanical properties of metallic materials.
 The materials will be provided by the applicant.
 The estimated time for scheduling and executing the work will be determined by the person responsible for the service.
 The preparation of technical reports will incur an additional cost, which in a standard case will be €300.
 The person requesting the service will describe the necessary measurements or studies to the person responsible, in order to assess its feasibility and determine the detailed budget and the terms under which it can be provided.
 Other proposals for collaboration will be subject to evaluation.